How to Have More Weight Loss WillpowerArticle posted in: Lifestyle

 In your purse: ARM YOURSELF

 You can’t always sit down to a fresh meal or snack.
-But you can be ready when cravings strike: Carry a packet of FreshStart Shake, a sandwich bag of raw almonds or homemade trail mix—in your purse.
+But you can be ready when cravings strike: Carry packets of Nutrisystem shakes, a sandwich bag of raw almonds or homemade trail mix—in your purse.
 That way, when you need a little blood sugar spike, you’re ready with options that you control, rather than letting hunger pangs steer you toward something you could regret.
 The Dark Chocolate and Sea Salt Nut Bar is a an absolute craving crusher you can stash anywhere!

 At the office: MOVE AWAY FROM THE DISH